mdagudo/3-column-preview-card-component-main/README.md

 ## My process

-I love building up eveything, making it the most similar to the original.
+I loved building up eveything, making it the most similar to the original.
 I think the hardest part for me is making the entire design responsive.
 I'm learning while doing these so I still need more practice.

 ### Built with